Davidcparrar/datalake-spark/README.md

 # Sparkify AWS Spark Data Lake

 This Data Lake was created as a means to access the Sparkify data for analytical purposes.
+The ETL loads data into S3 in parquet format.
+A Glue crawler and Athena can be used to query the data.

 ## Project structure